morleym/furtive-handbook/docs/format-guides-overview.md

 ## By the Numbers

-Next, I'll give you a reference table of relevant numbers for the format.
+Next, I'll provide a reference table of important numbers for the format.
 The values in this table assume that you are playing to completion and determining a 1st place.
 If you are splitting your competition into groups and/or stopping early to advance competitors to another stage, then these values will be different.